-PolarProxy serves as a proxy between a database and an application in a PolarDB cluster.
-PolarProxy receives and routes all the requests from the application.
-PolarProxy supports advanced features, such as automatic read/write splitting, load balancing, consistency levels, and connection pools.
+PolarProxy serves as a proxy between the database and the application in a PolarDB cluster.
+It receives and routes all requests from the application.
+PolarProxy supports advanced features, such as read/write splitting, transaction splitting, connection pool, and overload protection.
 PolarProxy is easy to use and maintain, and provides high-availability and high-performance services.
 You can connect to PolarDB cluster endpoints to use the features of PolarProxy.

-A PolarDB cluster of Cluster consists of a primary node and up to 15 read-only nodes.
+A PolarDB cluster of Cluster Edition and X-Engine Edition consists of a primary node and up to 15 read-only nodes.
 By default, PolarDB provides two types of endpoints: the primary endpoint and cluster endpoints.
-PolarProxy provides cluster endpoints for PolarDB.
-Cluster endpoints include read/write endpoints and read-only endpoints.
-Read/write endpoints support read/write splitting.
-Read-only endpoints allow PolarDB clusters to distribute read requests to read-only nodes based on the number of connections.
+The cluster endpoints are provided by PolarDB PolarProxy.
+The cluster endpoint can be in read and write (automatic read/write splitting) or read-only mode.

 PolarProxy Enterprise Editions